OnTheWayToSuccess/BOPFChangeTracker/README.md

 2. manuall installation, in this way you should create DDIC, report and class manually.
 Files with source code for Addon class/report inside the folder.
 3. Using SAPLINK + some minor points like creation of transaction.

-# I need to find where any Node is changed, but I have no time to install CT:
+# I need to find where any Node records are changed, but I have no time to install CT:
 This is possible.
 Open file "How to track data changes in BOPF" and follow up with instructions inside.